emrecoban/emrecoban/README.md

 ![emrecobanBanner](banner.png)

 My name's Emre.
-I'm currently MSc. student in the Department of Computer Education and Instructional Technology at Amasya University 🇹🇷.
+I have recently completed a master's in the Department of CEIT at Amasya University 🇹🇷.
 My master thesis is focused on computational thinking 🔭.
 During the thesis term I try to develop the web app, which is a reliable and valid to measure high school students' computational thinking skills 🔬.
 Also I make scientific studies on computer science education 🔍.

 ## Education